 At Allergan you will have the opportunity to thrive in a fast-paced, strategic environment where bold, innovative thinking isn’t just welcomed, it’s encouraged.
 Across all functions, we relish the opportunity to help our people fulfill their potential.
 Our rapid growth strategy means plenty of stretch assignments and opportunities to step into the spotlight.

-The successful individual leads the outsourced nonclinical studies for programs in early/full development and life cycle management by serving as the study coordinator and by contributing to their design, planning, execution and interpretation.
-These may include nonclinical toxicology, pharmacokinetics/toxicokinetics (PK/TK), tissue materials science, and bioanalytical studies.
+The successful individual leads the outsourced nonclinical studies for programs in early/full development and life cycle management by serving as the study monitor and by contributing to their design, planning, execution and interpretation.
+These may include toxicology, pharmacokinetics/toxicokinetics (PK/TK), and medical devices studies.
 This individual liaises with the Project Scientists to understand the particular needs of the study selected for outsourcing and with internal sourcing partners for study placement and contracting.
 The individual will also liaise with the scientific counterparts of the outsourcing vendor (CRO) in order to act as Study Monitor and primary Sponsor contact for the studies.

 Main Areas of Responsibilities

-The individual, in partnership with the Project Scientists, is responsible to guide, review, and comment on the study design, compound requirements, synopsis, protocol, conduct, data and study reports to ensure that they are aligned with the expectations of both the department and that of the projects .
-The individual manages, in conjunction with the outsourcing vendor, the study process from protocol development to final study report, and to serve as an outsourcing expert across the organization.
-The individual monitors the CRO studies including visiting the site, as needed, during the study and assures that scientific, regulatory, and animal welfare expectations are met and quality reports are delivered on agreed upon timelines.
+The individual, in partnership with the Project Scientists, is responsible to guide, review, and comment on the study design, compound requirements, protocol, conduct, data and study reports to ensure that they are aligned with the expectations of both the department and that of the projects .
+The individual manages, in conjunction with the outsourcing vendor, the study process from protocol development to final study report, and serves as an outsourcing expert across the organization.
+The individual monitors the CRO studies including site visits, as needed, during the study and assures that scientific, regulatory, and animal welfare expectations are met and quality reports are delivered on agreed upon timelines.
 As applicable, the individual will also work closely with cross-functional project team members to ensure all contributing reports meet project timelines.

 The following listed requirements need to be met at a minimum level to be considered for the job:

-Knowledge and experience with general toxicology, pharmacokinetic, and bioanalytical principles, and general laboratory technique
+Knowledge and experience with general toxicology, pharmacokinetic, and bioanalytical principles, and general laboratory techniques

-Strong knowledge in GLPs and regulatory requirements for nonclinical studies and animal welfare regulations.
+Strong knowledge of GLPs and regulatory requirements for nonclinical studies and animal welfare regulations.

-Proven track record of coordinating multiple studies and projects to a timely completion within budget constraints with wise resource management is a must.
+Proven track record of coordinating multiple studies and projects to a timely completion within budget constraints with wise resource management.

-Recognized leader working in a highly matrixed organization with strong communication, time management, and negotiating skills
+Experience working in matrix organizations.
+Strong communication, time management, and negotiating skills.